mitric-lab/programming_theochem/src/00-preface/01-motivation.md

 important.
 This is not only true for computer scientists, but also for chemists, physicists, biologists, and many other scientists.
-The knowledge of programming languages can help you to solve a wide range of problems more efficiently and to automate repetitive tasks.
+The knowledge of programming languages can help you to solve a wide range of problems more efficiently and automate repetitive tasks.
 In addition, programming languages can be used to visualise and analyse data, which is an important part of scientific work.